 From the moment his tall, red-and-white-striped hat appears around the door, Sally and her brother know that the Cat in the Hat is the funniest, most mischievous cat that they have ever met.
 With the trickiest of tricks and the craziest of ideas, he is certainly loads of fun.
 He turns a rainy afternoon into an amazing adventure, but what will mum find when she gets home?
 (Directed by Scott Dunlap) Rated G.

 May 29 thru June 21, 2020

 This powerhouse musical was a Tony and Grammy Award-winning hit on Broadway that became an Academy Award-winning film sensation.
 “Dreamgirls” celebrates the advent of R&B in the 1960’s with a Motown-inspired score and a moving look behind-the-scenes of the entertainment business.
 Experience all the onstage joy and backstage drama as an up-and-coming girl group learns hard lessons about love, trust and what it takes to get to the top.
-(Directed by Ricardo Morris) Rated PG-13 for adult language and situations.
+(Directed by Ricardo Morris with choreography by Devante Williams) Rated PG-13 for adult language and situations.

 July 17 thru Aug.
 9, 2020

 People around the globe have fallen in love with the characters, story and music that make “Mamma Mia” the ultimate feel-good show.
 Set on a Greek island paradise on the eve of a wedding, a daughter seeks to discover the identity of her father and brings three men from her mother’s past back to the island they visited 20 years ago.
 The storytelling magic of ABBA’s timeless songs propels this enchanting tale of love, laughter, and friendship, with non-stop laughs and infectious dance numbers.
-(Director to be announced.
-Musical direction by Michael Huseman.)
-Rated PG for adult themes.
+(Directed by Beth Gumnick with musical direction by Michael Huseman) Rated PG for adult themes.